semmi88/semmi88.github.io/blog_posts/rubiks_cube.md

 ### SwEd

-Another example would be swapping edge cubelets, moving three edges around the top layer, without affecting other cubelets.
-Let's call algorithm this SwEd (from Swaping Edges).
+Another example would be swapping edge cubelets, moving three edges around the top layer, without changin their orientation or affecting any other cubelets.
+Let's call algorithm this SwEd (from Swaping Edges - and in this case specifically upper layer, front-right-back edges).

 **Step1** The useful moves (let's call it X) - in this case is swapping a pair of edge cubelets in the top layer.
 Again, here we don't care about messing up the bottom layer.
 A possible sequence is applying the following 6 twists: ` `